A Deep Dive Into the Hidden FCPX Audio Tools

 Labeling clips for your multicam

 You enter this metadata in the Info tab of the Inspector.
-If you don’t see Camera Angle as an available field make sure your metadata view is set to Extended.
+If you don’t see Camera Angle as an available field, set your metadata view to Extended.

 Once you’ve done this, simply select all the clips in question, right-click and select New Multicam Clip… This brings you to the sync settings for multicams.